PhysixProject/physix-on-usb/README.md

 ## Troubleshooting ##
 * Issue: Kernel boots, but switchroot fails.
 * Solution: Mount it manually.
 This will require searching to figure out which device the USB was assigned at boot.
+Usually it can be found under /dev/disk/by-label/Physix-Project.
 Mount it. then mount the squash filesystem over it and call switch_root.
 ```
 mount /dev/disk/by-label/Physix-Project /sysroot